AP English Language

 Required texts/materials:

-- The Language of Composition: Reading, Writing, Rhetoric (Second Edition)
+- The Language of Composition: Reading, Writing, Rhetoric (Second Edition) — Our textbook, which we reference

 Registration deadline: Applications will be accepted through August 10th or until the class is full.